>

 REVIEW

-Attempting to stay competitive with Capcom's evolving Street Fighter 2 series, SNK's Fatal Fury 2 introduced a whopping 7 new characters (in addition to 5 returning fighters from the original game).
-Newcomers like Mai Shiranui and Kim Kaphwan would go on to be fan-favorite SNK characters (crossing over into the KOF series a few years later).
-Fatal Fury 2's visuals showed some significant improvement over the original title, featuring completely redrawn sprites (something Capcom wasn't doing with SF2) and better overall animations.
-SNK's brand new hand-drawn backgrounds in Fatal Fury 2 were some of the most memorable yet.
+: Aiming to stay fiercely competitive with Capcom's highly-successful and ever-evolving Street Fighter 2 series, SNK's Fatal Fury 2 introduced a whopping seven new characters (in addition to five returning fighters from the original game).
+Newcomers like Mai Shiranui and Kim Kaphwan would go on to be fan-favorites and mainstays in future fighting games (soon crossing over into the KOF series a few years later).

-Even though the Fatal Fury 2 feeatured all new graphics, the overall presentation still seemed lacking in some ways.
-For one, the intro and character selection screen was quite bland compared to other 2D fighting games of the era.
-Many character "win quotes" were also translated rather horribly in the English version, which didn't really help the characters with their development or general likeability at the time.
-(In retrospect, these "Engrish" quotes are looked back on somewhat fondly for their unintentional humor.)
+Even though the Fatal Fury 2 featured all new graphics, the overall presentation still seemed lacking in certain ways.
+For one, the intro and character selection screen have some bland and boring visual elements — compared to other 2D fighting games out at the time.
+Many character "win quotes" were also translated beyond horribly in the English version, which did not help the characters catch on with the audience early on, nor did it help each character's development or general likeability at the time.
+(In retrospect, these hilarious and poorly translated "Engrish" quotes are looked back upon somewhat fondly for their unintentional humor.
+Things do look a lot better with nostalgia glasses on.
+We've come a long way and we're still here!)

 Developer(s): SNK NeoGeo